quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_24.7_SplitTime.md

 #### Finite Difference Time Domain (FDTD) Simulation for Electromagnetic Waves
-Background context on using FDTD simulations to model electromagnetic waves, emphasizing the coupling between \( E \) and \( H \) fields where variations in one vector generate the other.
+Background context on using FDTD simulations to model electromagnetic waves, emphasizing the coupling between $E $ and$H$ fields where variations in one vector generate the other.
 The initial conditions are given as sinusoidal spatial variation.

 :p What is the FDTD method used for simulating electromagnetic waves?
 ??x
-The Finite Difference Time Domain (FDTD) method is used to simulate electromagnetic waves by approximating the time and space derivatives of the electric \( E \) and magnetic \( H \) fields using finite differences.
+The Finite Difference Time Domain (FDTD) method is used to simulate electromagnetic waves by approximating the time and space derivatives of the electric $E $ and magnetic$H$ fields using finite differences.
 The method involves updating the fields at each lattice point in both time and space steps. x??

 ---